Zylann/SnowfeetEngine/doc/AssetManagement.md

 When a file has to be loaded as an asset, the following steps are executed:

 1) On indexing phase, the database iterates over all loaders.
-   If one match, it is choosed to create the instance for later loading.
+   If one matches, it is choosed to create the instance for later loading.
    If two loaders match, isDirect() is called to check if it has priority over the other.
    Otherwise, the loading process is ambiguous and the file is not loaded.

 2) On loading phase, the database calls the loadFromStream() method on the appropriate loader.
 It's important to note assets are not created here, they are always and only updated.

 Hot-reload